Holy Roar Records: History

 Holy Roar Records had over 150 releases and nominations by Metal Hammer Golden Gods Awards for “Best Independent Label” and the AIM Independent Music Awards for "Best Small Label" in 2016.

-In September 2020, Fitzpatrick was accused by two ex-partners of sexual assault/rape across social media.
-The allegations were denied, no formal complaints were made and no charges were brought.
-As a result, several staff members left the label.
-Consequently bands such as Rolo Tomassi, Apologies, I Have None, Svalbard and Renounced made statements on Twitter that condemned Fitzpatrick's alleged actions.
+On 7 September 2020, two women accused Fitzpatrick of sexual assault and rape on social media.
+No legal action was, or has been, taken.
+Consequently, bands such as Rolo Tomassi, Apologies, I Have None, Svalbard and Renounced made statements on Twitter that condemned Fitzpatrick's alleged actions, and all of the Holy Roar's staff members left the label.
+On 9 September 2020, Fitzpatrick released a statement denying the allegations, whilst announcing that he had resigned from Holy Roar "with immediate effect [...] to focus on clearing my name".
+A few days after Holy Roar's closure, Sammy Urwin and Justine Jones of Employed to Serve, (who were signed to Holy Roar before moving to Spinefarm Records in 2019) set up Church Road Records in order to release several albums that were supposed to be released through the label, including Svalbard's When I Die, Will I Get Better?, Palm Reader's Sleepless and Respire's Black Line.
+Holy Roar was officially dissolved on 30 March 2021.

 Other activities

-In 2016, Holy Roar Records established a monthly subscription service to allow fans of the label to keep up to date with new releases on a tier basis.

-Since April 2015, Holy Roar Records have been producing podcasts hosted by Mario John Gambardella featuring different guests and their perspectives on the UK music scene.
+Since April 2015, Holy Roar Records has been producing podcasts hosted by Mario John Gambardella featuring different guests and their perspectives on the UK music scene.

 Since 2010, Holy Roar Records has been a member of Pink Mist, a London-based promoter and label collective alongside Big Scary Monsters and Blood & Biscuits.
 The idea behind this collective was to create an alliance whereby resources were pooled in order to promote their bands to a wider audience.
 Their first release was a pink and white 12" vinyl limited to 300 copies and released in April 2011 on Record Store Day, "Hello Pink Mist".
 It consisted of 12 exclusive tracks (4 from each label) in which Holy Roar Records contributed tracks from run, WALK!, Hang the Bastard, Grazes and Bastions.
 Later that year, Tangled Talk joined the collective to complete the current line-up.

 In 2012, they released a download-only free compilation "Hello Pink Mist Volume 2" to coincide with the launch of their new website and in this same year, they were nominated for the Association of Independent Music Awards for "Best Small Label".
 In 2013, Pink Mist announced a pop-up shop in Boxpark, East London where they sold records and had in-store sessions and in 2014 they collaborated with Relentless (drink) to set up another pop-up shop at No.5 Denmark Street featuring live performances.
 Pink Mist was also listed in The Guardian's "The 10 British Record Labels Defining the Sound of 2014".

-Pink Mist has become a looser entity over time as its initial founders went off in their own directions.
-However an extension of the brand is still active and currently operates via Pink Mist live gigs which are run by the promoter, Ross Allmark (DICE FM).
-In honour of Holy Roar Records' tenth birthday, Pink Mist presented the Holy Roar X (HRX) show, hosting bands at The Dome and The Boston Music Rooms in London on Saturday May 21, 2016.
-The line-up featured Rolo Tomassi, Svalbard (band), Hang The Bastard, OHHMS and more.
-Pink Mist is now predominately a live event promotion company.

 In 2015, Holy Roar Records launched a new sister label, Truthseeker Music, headed up by Holy Roar intern Alex Leat.